Beginner kite course

 From Stavanger, it is possible to take either a water or a snow kite course.
 Learning on snow is relatively easy compared to learning on water.
 Having good ski or snowboard skills will help you to progress quickly on snow.
 Having wakeboarding or surfing experience will help you to progress on water.

-The quality and duration of a kite course can vary.
-It may be tempting to go for a course that promotes quick progression, however, the most important things to learn on a course are about safety:
+The most important things to learn on a course are about safety:

 - How to safely set up and use the gear.

 - How to kite safely amongst other kiters.

 - How to kite safely at various spots in various weather conditions.

 - How to safely launch and land.

 - How to use the various safety release systems.

 - On the water, how to body drag up wind so that you can retrieve your board.

 From Stavanger, the easiest place to get a winter course is Haukeliseter.